How to Teach Listening in the ESL Classroom: 15 Valuable Activities That Create Solid Skills

 But it’s also important to keep doing this later at greater intervals.

-With every repeat, old information will be reinforced and new things will be learnt, too!
+With every repeat, old information will be reinforced and new things will be learned, too!